Mukesh9549/Terraform-GCP/README.md

 git add .

-2. Commit the changes (with a meaningful message) git commit -m " EX: Updated Terraform code"
+2. Commit the changes (with a meaningful message) git commit -m " EX: Updated Terraform code "

 3. Push the changes to the remote Practise branch git push